SitePen/dgrid/doc/migrating/API-Comparison.md

 ### cellType, widgetClass

-The editor column plugin provides capabilities equivalent to these properties.
+The Editor mixin provides capabilities equivalent to these properties.
 It accepts an `editor` property, which can be either a widget constructor or a string indicating a native HTML input type.